 Who are we?
 Other Side of Solihull is a not-for-profit blog covering news and events in North Solihull (Castle Bromwich, Chelmsley Wood, Smith's Wood, Kingshurst & Fordbridge and Marston Green).
-The site was set up in 2014 following widespread cuts in local journalism.
-We believed this site could help fill a hole.
+The site was set up in 2014 to provide a trusted source of journalism in the area.
 A year later we launched a regular digital newspaper to complement our blog posts.
 It's our aim to give residents a voice, speak up for the community and provide clear, accurate information about what is happening where you live.

 2. Balanced coverage: The site strives to remain fair and impartial at all times, including in its coverage of political matters.
 We believe it is the job of journalists to report the facts, present both sides of the argument and let our readers decide.

 3. Light and shade: North Solihull is a community full of good people, where a lot of good work is done.
 We will challenge the negative perceptions of the area and promote success stories.
 That said, we believe it is important not to gloss over bad news or ignore problems such as crime when they arise.
 Only by covering a broad range of events and incidents can people be kept properly informed about what's happening on their doorstep.

 4. Council coverage: We will hold those in power to account and are worried that councils and other public bodies are no longer scrutinised as they once were.
 Yet their decisions - be it allowing building on part of Babbs Mill or cutting funding to an Adventure Playground - affect thousands of residents.
 Our editor has been reporting on Solihull Council for over ten years and we take pride in providing regular updates on meetings and how decisions will affect you.